Pearson-Higher-Ed/design/c/forms/v1.1.0-beta.2/index.md

   - type: two column
     text: |
-      Individual input fields should present their own errors following the styles dictated in the [inputs components](http://pearson-higher-ed.github.io/design/c/inputs/#information-error-text).
+      Individual input fields should present their own errors following the styles dictated in the [Inputs component](/c/inputs).
 Fields with errors should always be accompanied by error text, unless a top level error message is sufficient to understand and fix the problems.

       Top Level Errors relevant to the form as a whole may be presented above the first input and below the form name.
-Refer to [alerts components](http://uxframework.pearson.com/c/alerts/)
+Refer to the [Alerts component](/c/alerts/).

     contents:
     - type: wide image